johnlamb/AppliedBioinfo2017/results/labbook.md

     Currently I have bundles this workflow with jackhmmer and ccmpred so it can run standalone.
 Also see the requirements file in the root for python packages.
     On to writing the report.

+**2017-10-19** *Report and final tweaks*

+    Always something left to tweak.
+Report is written and documentation done for install/use.
+Made it clear that only the wrapper scripts needs to be tweak to run another aligner/predictor than the bundled.